mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 `sudo cat /etc/rancher/k3s/k3s.yaml`

-On a separate terminal, create the file (or replace if it already exists)
+On a separate terminal, create the file (or replace it if it already exists)

 `vim ~/.kube/config`